RodellRodriguez/fantasy-basketball-yahoo/README.md

 So if we take the first person on my fantasy team, D'Angelo Russell:
 1. D'Angelo Russell
 2. Bkn which is short for Brooklyn Nets.
 He can play either PG, SG, or G(means either SG or PG are eligible)
-3. Assigned to the G position
+3. Assigned to the PG Fantasy Basketball position
 4. He is playing against Pho (Phoneix Suns).
 The @ symbol means he is a visitor so he is playing Pho's arena.
 5. No alarming statuses detected on the UI so the terminal outputs that he is Healthy